4Ax-Technologies/pose_detector1/Program Architecture overview.md

   and its support within Unreal Engine.
 * Python scripts are used to process the output from the pose estimation model and extract relevant information such as joint positions, angles, and gestures.
+* This interface framework will involve processing the output from the pose estimation model in Python and translating it into scripts that Unreal Engine can interpret.

 ###    3. Communication Bridge:
 * Establishes a communication bridge between the Python scripts and Unreal Engine, using methods such as inter-process communication (IPC),